Telecommunications in Ivory Coast: Internet

 3 ISPs, Africa Online, Aviso, and Vizocom.

 Internet broadband is largely underdeveloped due to the high cost of international bandwidth, caused by limited access to the one international fibre optic submarine cable serving the country.
 A second cable landed in November 2011, with up to three more to follow in the future.
 Reductions in prices for some ADSL, WiMAX, and EV-DO wireless broadband services have taken place following the landing of the second cable.
-The first 3G license was awarded in March 2012 and the first 3.5G mobile broadband service has been launched, offering up to 42Mbit/s using HSPA+ technology.
+The first 3G license was awarded in March 2012 and the first 3.5G mobile broadband service has been launched, offering up to 42 Mbit/s using HSPA+ technology.

 Internet censorship and surveillance

 There are no government restrictions on access to the Internet or reports that the government monitors e-mail or Internet chat rooms without appropriate legal authority.
 Authorities permit suspended newspapers to publish their full content online.
 Internet use in the country is low and the Internet does not yet play a large role in the political or economic life of the country.

 The constitution and law provide for freedom of speech and press; however, there are limited restrictions on press freedom.
 The law prohibits incitement to violence, ethnic hatred, rebellion, and insulting the head of state or other senior members of the government.
 Criminal libel is punishable by one to three years in prison.
 Libel deemed to threaten the national interest is punishable by six months to five years in prison.

 The constitution and law provide rights protecting against arbitrary interference with privacy, family, home, or correspondence, but the government does not always respect these rights in practice.